 Courses from two or more disciplines must be selected from the approved General Education courses in the Social/Behavioral Sciences category.

-Physical/Biological Sciences (8-10) Any two courses may be taken from the Physical/Biological Sciences category.
+Any two courses may be taken from the General Education courses in the Physical/Biological Sciences category.

 Courses may be selected from the above categories or from the Options category.